When most people think of Iceland, they imagine volcanoes, snow, waterfalls and possibly Sigur Ros.

 As a foreigner who has lived and worked in Iceland for over half a decade, I can honestly say that as a nation, it has some of the best working conditions I have ever experienced.

-I am as dubious as anyone when reading online materials about the conditions of working abroad, but the reality is that Iceland wouldn’t consistently rank so highly for its business culture if there wasn’t some truth to that.
+I am as dubious as anyone when reading online materials about the conditions of working abroad, but the reality is that Iceland wouldn’t consistently rank so highly for its business culture in Iceland if there wasn’t some truth to that.

 If you ever get the chance to spend some time working in Iceland, take it.
 You won’t be disappointed.